GingerNinja23/ipop-documentation/FAQs.md

 4. What XMPP services are known to work with IPOP?

     It is know to work with Google XMPP service (with exceptions; see [[known issues|Known issues]]), and with ejabberd-based servers (e.g. www.jabber.org).

+5. How do I report an issue/bug?

+    We use Github's issue tracker: https://github.com/ipop-project/ipop-tincan/issues